johnlaudun/jln/teaching/courses/370-games-syllabus-old.md

 **Participation** (20%) includes all group activities as well as contribution to in- and out-of-class discussions.

+Assignment.
+Your first creative assignment is to write a simple branching narrative with a walk of at least four nodes.
+There must be at least two branches.
+(For those keeping track: this means at least three outcomes, but you can write the story such that paths merge past a branch.)
+Play/read ["Lost Pig"](https://ifdb.org/viewgame?id=mohwfk47yjzii14w).

-**Assignments** (40%).
-There are a number of small assignments in this course: in-class activities, quickfire writing, analytical essays, design journals.
-(This is an English class, of course there is writing.
-Of course!)
-Some of the assignments are about developing your overall knowledge of games and narrative, and some are focused on you developing your own game(s).
-In all cases, this course is about ideation, planning, and execution at a high level thanks to drafting and revision; it is not about surprises and last-minute deadline screeching. *You have been warned.*
+In the case of both the TTRPG and the CRPG assignments, they are made up of first an essay in which you analyze a narrative game and then a prototype of your own devising.
+In all cases, prior approval of the instructor is required: this course is about ideation, planning, and execution at a high level thanks to drafting and revision; it is not about surprises and last-minute deadline screeching.

-**TTRPG** (20%).
+**TTRPG** (40%).
 Table-Top Role-Playing Games are a great way to “see” the mechanics that underlie computer games and other automated systems.

-**RPG** (20%): Computer Role-Playing Games are what most people think about if they don’t think about *Dungeons and Dragons* first.
+**RPG** (40%): Computer Role-Playing Games are what most people think about if they don’t think about *Dungeons and Dragons* first.
 As our textbook makes clear, most CRPGs are created by teams for a reason: there’s a lot to the end product.
 Here, we are prototyping a game, using Twine as the basis: there is a surprising amount of functionality under its hood and it keeps you focused on the essentials of good narrative game design: the critical path and the choices you present the player.

-This course has no exams: it is focused on individual and group productivity.
-If you need an exam to motivate you to learn or to work, this course is not for you.

 ## The Small Print

 There is a common set of guidelines/requirements on how to be a participant in a course I facilitate.
 Read [The Essentials](https://johnlaudun.net/teaching/guides/essentials.html).
 That note is part of a collections of notes I have compiled over the years in response to common questions and needs.
 Please consult those [guides](https://johnlaudun.net/teaching/guides/) to see if your question already has an answer.
 (In all cases, my answer there will be better.)

-And, sigh, yes, there is an AI policy for this course, and it is quite simple: if you feel the need to use AI to produce materials for this course, then this course is not for you.
-This class assumes that the participants are committed to their own growth in understanding and practice.
-Period.

 ## Agenda